Crocodile Bushcamp is all about walking safaris…

 Cost of meal e.g. lunch: Included

-Drinks included: Yes - soft drinks, house wine and local spirits are included in the rates.
+Drinks included: Soft drinks, house wine and local spirits are included in the rates.
 Note that fine wines, champagne and imported spirits and liqueurs, are charged as extras.

 Birdwatching: Bird-watching in the Luangwa Valley's is excellent and Crocodile Bushcamp has a great spot overlooking a verdant dambo – with first-rate guides who know their birdlife.
 Simply sitting in the lounge area and looking out, you'll find a constant flow of birds in the trees around.See more ideas for Birdwatching in Zambia

-Attitude towards children: Crocodile Bushcamp welcomes children 12 years and over.
+Attitude towards children: Crocodile Camp welcomes children 12 years and over.

-Notes: This camp is very remote and is not fenced in, so animals do roam freely through the camp.
+Notes: Crocodile Bushcamp is very remote and is not fenced in, so animals do roam freely through the camp.
 With walking being the only activity there is nothing else here to keep children occupied.

 Power supply: Solar Power